Having savings in the bank can be a lifesaver when you wind up in a financial bind.

 - Link your savings account to your Capital One checking account for optional overdraft protection

 As you can see, there are a lot of perks that go along with opening a Capital One 360 Savings Account.
-Now let’s dive into the finer points of how these accounts work.

 Capital One 360 Savings Account Pros & Cons